djgrant/gatsby-starter-netlify-cms/src/pages/tours/index.md

 500m.
 After a break for lunch you’ll visit traditional villages.
 Geech camp is great spot to watch Gelada Baboons when they climbing down the precipitous slopes to their caves in cliffs below.
 You’ll enjoy sun set on a grassy plateau.

-Route: Sankaber to Geech (3,600m)
+-Route: Sankaber to Geech (3,600m)

-Length of hike: 5-6 hours, 15km
+-Length of hike: 5-6 hours, 15km

-##### Day 3
+#### Day 3

-### Geech to Imet Gogo

-Today you’ll head to 3,926 meters with an incredible view of 360 degree Simien Range.
+- Today you’ll head to 3,926 meters with an incredible view of 360 degree Simien Range.
 At the pick of the mountain you can see west back toward Sankaber and Geech, and south-east along large gorge towards tomorrow’s destination, Inyate and Cheneck camp.
 Before you head to the camp you’ll pass through Giant Erica woodlands and emerging on the moorland which is the second highest peak in the western part of the park called Inyatye.
 Spend night at Chenek camp which is best spot to see both Ethiopain Wolves and Walia Ibex.

-Route: Geech to Chenek
+- Route: Geech to Chenek

-Length of hike: 7-8 hours, 18km
+- Length of hike: 7-8 hours, 18km

-##### Day 4
+#### Day 4

-### Chenek to Mount Bwahit

-The third highest mountain in Ethiopia is located about 16km west of Ras Dashen standing at an impressive 4430m.
+- The third highest mountain in Ethiopia is located about 16km west of Ras Dashen standing at an impressive 4430m.
 The hike is quite a steep walk.
 You will have best chance to see Walia Ibex at great view points.
 After regular breaks we will pass by farm land, new settlement of liruLeba and step here for well deserved (soft drink or beer).
 The trail will continues down and heading up to the eastern side of the village where you’ll camp simply.

-Route: Chenek to Ambiko
+- Route: Chenek to Ambiko

-Length of hike: 5-6 hours
+- Length of hike: 5-6 hours

-##### Day 5
+#### Day 5

-### Ambiko to Ras Dashen

 Today you’ll head up to tallest mountain in Ethiopia called Ras Dejen(Dashen).
 You’ll arrive at the moorland top where the dirt road disappears and gives way to remove